-Debbie Rhea, Ed.D. is associate dean of Health Sciences & Research, professor of Kinesiology and founding director of The LiiNK Project at Texas Christian University.
+Debbie Rhea, Ed.D. is Professor and Director LiiNK Project at Texas Christian University.
 She has been an educator for the past 39 years, starting her career in K-12 physical education and for the past 27 years has been training physical education teachers at the university level and consulting children and adults in sport and physical activity mental performance.

 Rhea has published more than 50 peer-reviewed articles and 14 books on physical activity, eating disorders and adolescents, with a primary emphasis on diversity, behavior change and motivation; presented at more than 250 different local, regional, national and international conferences on various topics; been an invited speaker on behavior change, motivation and eating disorders on numerous occasions; and developed and trained physical education teachers at in-service trainings on developmentally appropriate curriculum at all levels across the country.